Water Management Plan for Legionella

 Legionella is a growing concern for long term care communities, often due to the susceptibility of the resident population, water temperatures, the age of the building, and the fluctuation of occupied areas, conditions can be optimal for amplification of Legionella bacteria that can infect susceptible residents leading to legionellosis, or Legionnaire’s Disease, which is a deadly type of pneumonia.

-Armstrong Nutrition has partnered with CWM Environmental, a leading water management and legionella testing company to assist healthcare facilities in developing legionella water management plans.
+Armstrong Nutrition has partnered with CWM Environmental, a leading water management and accredited legionella testing company to assist healthcare facilities in developing legionella water management plans.
 The partnership provides access to water management experts, and gives us the ability to set-up annual water tests.

 Developing a Management Plan